elliehl/island-travel-website/README.md

 # island-travel-website
-This is my website project that showcases my knowledge in HTML, CSS and Flexbox.
-I am creating a travel advert for my island in Animal Crossing: New Horizons.
+This is my landing page project that showcases my knowledge of HTML, CSS and Flexbox.
+I am creating an information page to show some of the National Trust parks in the North West of England.